1Mill/tech-for-diversity/README.md

     * Volunteer: Accept projects
     * Admin: Manage all projects

 User permissions / rules are defined and enforced within Rails by the `CanCanCan` gem, and are trasfered to the front-end through the `/auth/current` API route (which gives the current logged in user) to be used by `@casle/vue` plugin.
-This plugin also enables the `<can>` HTML component that users defined user permissions to render content.
+This plugin also enables the `<can>` HTML component that renders content dependent on user permissions.

 # Getting started with Docker Compose
 1. [Have docker-compose installed on your machine](https://www.docker.com/)